Please find below a selection of statistics about fashion and textiles, both in the UK and around the world.

 - In March 2021, an Oxford University graduate student created vegan leather from succulents.
 The material is meant to biodegrade in 100 days when buried, which is supposedly unmatched compared to competitors.
 Source

-- In 2019, New Look became the first high street retailer in the UK to register with the Vegan Trademark, with a collection of 431 products.
-This makes up 60% of their available footwear and bags, with plans to keep switching out their products over the years.
+- In 2019, New Look became the first high street retailer in the UK to register with the Vegan Trademark, with a collection of 436 products.
+This makes up 60% of their available footwear and bags, with plans to increase the proportion of vegan products in the coming years.
 Source

 - In 2021, Eurofins Chem-MAP registered with the Vegan Trademark – this is the first testing and auditing service specifically developed for testing apparel and footwear as vegan.
 Source